-Before you go optimizing your subject lines for mobile though, it’s good to have a basic understanding of what percent of your subscribers will open your email on a mobile phone vs. tablet vs. desktop so you determine the best subject line length.
+Before you go optimizing your subject lines for mobile, though, it’s good to have a basic understanding of what percentage of your subscribers will open your email on a mobile phone vs. tablet vs. desktop, so you determine the best subject line length.

 Depending on what email marketing tool you use, you can likely get this information from your email reports.
 Campaign Monitor customers can find this information under the email client report.

 The report shows exactly what email clients your subscribers are using to view your campaigns.

 If you find that a good portion of your subscribers are opening on an iPhone or Android device, then it would be worth keeping your subject lines under 25-30 characters so that they look great on those devices.

 2. Use pre-header text